connor-roberts/100-days-of-code/README.md

 Today I started learning about Closures in Javascript.

 To be honest, like callbacks, closures have wrinkled my brain a bit, but I think I'm getting there.
-I'm under no illusion that I'm mastering this right now, but the goal is really to just be aware of them so I can re-approach the topics in context when run into them.
+I'm under no illusion that I'm mastering this right now, but the goal is really to just be aware of them so I can re-approach the topic in context when run into them or a use-case.

 I really liked the way the following article describes closures (and more importantly, *why* we use them):